 - Ecclesiastes 3:21

 Before the world was created God knew what it would be like and how it would function.
-He also knew of the fall of man and planned for it as well having decided the manner of salvation, who would accomplish it and who would receive it.
+He also knew that man would sin and planned for this.
+In addition to this foreknowledge, God also planned the manner of salvation, who would accomplish it, and how it would be received.